codio-content/Coding_with_Python-Numeric_and_string_expressions/.guides/content/Strings-containing-numbers-abe2.md

-To run your code, press this button {Run the code}(python3 run-user.py strnum.py)

 For the challenge below, try various things out and press the Run button to see if they work.
 With any luck (and some proper thought) you'll get to the solution!

 {Check It!|assessment}(test-2281574249)